Revelation 8

 Revelation 8 – 11

 Timing of the trumpet series.
 When do the trumpet-judgments occur?
 If you look at Matt.
 24:6-8 you see events that correspond to the seal judgments, and they are called “beginning of sorrows”.
 Then the abomination of desolation is set up, which Rev. 13 tells us will take place at the middle of the week.
-Therefore, the first six seals are up to the middle of the week, and the trumpets follow after, covering the “great tribulation”, the last half of the week.
-The trumpets may be less extensive in their range than the seals (third part vs. fourth part of the earth), but they are more intensely judicial than the seals.
+Therefore, the first six seals are up to the middle of the week, and the trumpets follow after, covering the “great tribulation”, which is the last half of the week.
+The trumpets may be less extensive in their range than the seals (third part of the earth vs. the earth), but they are more intensely judicial than the seals.
 The first four trumpets are primarily to do with the apostatizing of the western nations, preparing them to receive Antichrist.
 Therefore, it seems the first four will happen in rapid succession at the middle of the week.
 The fifth trumpet corresponds to Antichrist coming forward, and the delusion of apostate Israel, also at the middle of the week, but spanning a longer duration (“five months”).
 The sixth trumpet is at 1260 days (nearly the end), and the seventh trumpet is at the appearing, the end of the week.

 The third part and the fourth part of the earth.
 The terms “third part” and “fourth part” are not merely fractions.
 In keeping with the symbolic nature of Revelation, these terms refer to specific parts of the earth.
 How are we to understand these terms?
 First, start by understanding the numerals three and four.
 The numeral three in scripture is completeness is testimony.
 Four is universality in creation.
 Both fractions represent limited portions of the earth, but in different aspects.
 The third part is a division of the prophetic earth that forms a completion in the mind of God; e.g. the isles of the Gentiles (Gen. 10:5), the sphere of the old Roman Empire including Israel.
 How do we come to this conclusion?